Student Experience FAQs

 What kind of social lives do honors students have?

-CHC Student Answer: Honors life is not solely centered on academics.
+Honors life is not solely centered on academics.
 Honors students engage in and put on many different activities and events.
 Every Friday morning, students congregate in the Locus, the honors student lounge, for coffee, donuts, and conversation.
 The honors calendar is filled with beach bonfires, camping trips, and exclusive guest lectures.
 The Campuswide Honors Student Council plans a range of activities throughout the year such as flag-football between honors houses, a variety show, and even a whale-watching expedition.
 All of these events help bring honors students closer together over shared interests, creating a smaller family inside of the larger UCI community.

 What is there to do at UCI?

-CHC Student Answer: UCI offers a variety of activities, both on and off campus.
+UCI offers a variety of activities, both on and off campus.
 There is a diverse array of student-run organizations such as dance crews, Greek life, and the e-Sports initiative.
 In addition to top-level athletic teams, students can join a host of intramural sports teams and take part in a range of activities at the Anteater Recreation Center.
 Honors students are involved in all of these activities and many of these organizations.
 UCI also brings many famous and high-profile speakers (prize-winning scholars, politicians, and activists) for lectures that draw large student audiences.
 Viet Thanh Nguyen and Colson Whitehead, the two latest winners of the Pulitzer Prize in Fiction, have visited campus and talked to UCI students.

-Irvine is centrally located so that you can go to the beach or to the mountains on the weekends.
+Irvine is centrally located, so that you can go to the beach or to the mountains on the weekends.
 There are many shopping centers nearby (some on the bus route): Fashion Island and Irvine Spectrum are where students enjoy restaurants and shopping—and even a trip on the Ferris wheel!
 There are also several amusement parks in the surrounding neighborhoods: Disneyland and Knott’s Berry Farm.

 Go back to the Campuswide Honors Prospective Students page